This guide aims to explain the range of credit scores you likely need to qualify, as well as steps you can take to improve your chances.

 Once you know how your credit looks right now, you can take steps to improve it if it’s not up to par.
 These tips can give you a chance for a higher credit score in a short period of time:

 - Make sure all your payments are early or on time.
-Since your payment history is the most important factor that makes up your FICO score at 35%, you should make sure you don’t have any late payments.
+Since payment history is the most important FICO score factor at 35%, you should make sure you don’t have any late payments.
 Always strive to pay your bills early so you don’t take a hit to your credit over an avoidable incident.

 - Pay down revolving debt balances.
-The second most important factor that makes up your FICO score (at 30%) is the amount of debt you have in relation to your credit limits.
+The second most important FICO score factor (at 30%) is the amount of debt you have in relation to your credit limits.
 To have the best results in this category, you should pay down any revolving debt balances you have until your credit utilization is at 30% or below.

 - Avoid opening or closing accounts while you try to improve your credit.
 While you’re trying to get your credit score moving in the right direction, it can help to keep old accounts open and to avoid opening new ones.
 Doing so can help extend your credit history’s average length while preventing new hard inquiries on your credit report.